threefoldfoundation/www_threefold_io/content/page/tft/tft.md

 ---
 id: tft
 metaTitle: ThreeFold | TFT
-metaDesc:  A digital currency that enables a peer-to-peer digital economy.
+metaDesc:  The ThreeFold Token (TFT) is a digital currency and utility token that enables a peer-to-peer cloud ecosystem.
 metaImg: ./token_header.png
 header_slogan:
 header_title: INSPIRED BY AUTONOMY
 header_image: ./token_header.png
 header_altImg: threefold
-header_excerpt: A digital currency that enables a peer-to-peer digital economy.
+header_excerpt: The ThreeFold Token (TFT) is a digital currency and utility token that enables a peer-to-peer cloud ecosystem.
 solution_image:
 button:
 link: